xwf20050250/android-play-billing/TrivialDrive/README.md

 In particular, you should set developer payload strings when making purchase requests and you should verify them when reading back the results.
-This will make it more for a malicious party to perform a replay attack on your app.
+This will make it more difficult for a malicious party to perform a replay attack on your app.

 Support
 -------